aaalex-yz/mental_health_analysis/README.md

 ---

+## 📚 Citation and Attribution
+Please credit the original dataset creator and the author of the analysis:

+Dataset Author: Kumar, A. (2025). *Anxiety and Depression Mental Health Factors*.
+Kaggle. https://www.kaggle.com/datasets/ak0212/anxiety-and-depression-mental-health-factors

+Analysis Author: Solano, D. A. (May 7, 2025).
+Torrens University Australia.
+IDS201: Introduction to Data Science – Assessment 3.

+---

 ## 📎 Appendix Reference

 This repository corresponds to **Appendix A** of the submitted report, which includes the complete source code, reproducible figures, and data preparation steps.
 It ensures methodological transparency for academic review and supports reproducibility of findings.

-If citing or referencing this work for educational or research purposes, please credit the dataset creator (see below) and the author of the analysis.
+If citing or referencing this work for educational or research purposes, please credit the dataset creator and the author of the analysis (see Citation and Attribution above).

 ---